Siffatjot/NFTBot/README.md

    npm install
    ```

-5. Create a .env file with the following values (see .env.example) and add your Hugging Face and NFT.Storage API keys:
+5. Create a .env file with the following values and add your Hugging Face and NFT.Storage API keys:

    ```
    REACT_APP_HUGGING_FACE_API_KEY="<your hugging face api key>"